-Pacificus is an integrated tourism resort community located that will be located on Hummock Hill Island on the Great Barrier Reef, just 35km south-east of Gladstone Airport.
-The creation of an iconic entryway bridge will make Pacificus the the only resort Island in the Great Barrier Reef accessible by road.
+Pacificus is an integrated tourism resort community that will be located on Hummock Hill Island on the Great Barrier Reef, just 35km south-east of Gladstone Airport.
+The creation of an entryway bridge will make Pacificus the only resort Island in the Great Barrier Reef accessible by road.

-With a development footprint of approximately 10% of the total island and the remainder of the island retained, enhanced and protected in its natural state, the project offers both visitors and locals world-class cultural and recreational facilities otherwise not available in this part of the Central Queensland coastline.
-Pacificus will provide pedestrian access to the beach (currently not available), as well as passive recreation (such as walking trails, cycling paths, parklands, pools, sculpture gardens, modern camping areas), cinemas, cafes, and restaurants in a tourism resort town centre, and a variety of state-of-the-art tourism offerings and cultural experiences.
+With a development footprint of approximately 10% of the total island and the remainder retained, enhanced and protected in its natural state, Pacificus will offer new recreational and cultural experiences not available in this part of the Central Queensland coastline.
+It will provide public access to the beaches (currently not available), as well as passive recreational activities such as walking trails, cycling paths, parklands, water sports, modern camping areas, and restaurants/cafes in a tourism resort town centre.

-The project’s infrastructure places no burden on local government and will be completed in stages with appropriate bonding and insurances ensuring the completion of each stage.
-Being the only island in the Great Barrier Reef with permanent road access, there is a significant reduction in infrastructure logistical costs otherwise incurred on island developments, making Pacificus incomparable to all other island tourism projects.
+The project will be completed over a series of stages with appropriate bonding and insurances ensuring the completion of each stage.
+Being the only island in the Great Barrier Reef with permanent road access and an established local work force, there is a significant reduction in logistical infrastructure and associated building costs compared to island developments, making it incomparable to all other island tourism projects.

 Pacificus allows the implementation of an infrastructure plan that delivers sustainable development outcomes and an inter-relational approach to the provision of energy, water, communications, transportation, and food supply.
-Pacificus has brought together the world's greatest architects, designers, technologists, innovators, and engineers to create a revolutionary blueprint for how the environment can harmoniously co-exist with humanity; and will be world's first future-proof, self-sustaining, climate-conscious tourism resort community of its kind.
+World leading architects, designers, technologists, innovators, and engineers have been engaged to create a revolutionary blueprint for how the environment can harmoniously co-exist with humanity.

-Pacificus creates significant new local employment opportunities with an average of 190 construction jobs generated p.a. during the 17 year construction period, a further 70 jobs per year generated in the surrounding areas, a further 40 jobs per year generated per year at a state level.
-At completion, the project will provide 700 jobs with a further 850 flow on jobs per year from tourism.
-Pacificus provides rewarding career opportunities particularly younger people, permanent quality jobs on offer near their families and existing social networks.
+Upon completion, the project will generate over $100 million p.a. of tourism expenditure into the regional community.
+It will creates significant new local employment opportunities with an average of 190 construction jobs generated p.a. during the 17-year construction period.
+There will be a further 70 jobs per year generated in the surrounding areas and a further 40 jobs per year generated per year at a state level.
+On completion, the project will provide 700 jobs and 850 flow on jobs per year from tourism.
+Pacificus will provide rewarding and varied career opportunities particularly for younger people along with educational and training facilities.

-This entirely new tourism destination highly values quality, sustainability, and liveability, and is set to reimagine sustainable living for future generations and elevate the Gladstone region as preeminent tourism destination in Australia.
+This entirely new tourism destination highly values quality, sustainability, and livability, and is set to redefine sustainable living for future generations and elevate the Gladstone region as preeminent tourism destination in Australia.